masjid-salah-app/masjid-salah-applications-privacy-policy/index.md

-📜 Privacy Policy for Khizra App
+📜 Privacy Policy for Masjid Salah Applications

 Effective Date: 29 September 2025

-Khizra App (“we”, “our”, or “us”) is committed to protecting your privacy.
+Masjid Salah Applications (“we”, “our”, or “us”) is committed to protecting your privacy.
 This Privacy Policy explains how we collect, use, and safeguard your information when you use our mobile application.

 ⸻

 1. Information We Collect

-When you use the Khizra App, we may collect the following information:
+When you use the Masjid Salah Applications, we may collect the following information:
-	•	Account Information: Name, email, or phone number if you sign in.
+	•	Account Information: Name, email.
-	•	QR Code Attendance: When you scan a QR code at the mosque, we record your attendance.
 	•	Device Information: Basic device details (model, OS version, app version) for app functionality and troubleshooting.
 	•	Firebase Data: We use Google Firebase for authentication, storage, and notifications.